Warm Dark Matter Galaxies with Central Supermassive Black-Holes: Explicit Thomas-Fermi Galaxy solutions with central supermassive black holes

 { 0.2cm}

-\item {$\bullet$} {In summary, each galaxy solution with a central black-hole depends only on {\bf two free parameters}: the dimensionless constants $ \xi_0 $ and $ A $ in eq.(\ref{conbh}).
-We have a two-parameter family of Thomas-Fermi galaxy solutions with a central supermassive black-hole parametrized by $ \xi_0 $ and $ A $.}
+\item {In summary, each galaxy solution with a central black hole depends only on {\bf two free parameters}: the dimensionless constants $ \xi_0 $ and $ A $ in eq.(\ref{conbh}).
+We have a two-parameter family of Thomas-Fermi galaxy solutions with a central supermassive black hole parametrized by $ \xi_0 $ and $ A $.}

 { 0.2cm}